gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 manors.
 Even specific examples were targeted and Monticello, Thomas Jefferson’s house, was a favourite of the nouveau riche.

 {{< figure src="/images/essays/02.png" caption="A modern house in Kerala designed on the features of a traditional nalukettu, with a courtyard inside.
-The main door latch is in the old style but newly made, as well as the surface decoration of another door." width="100%" >}}
+The main door latch is in the old style but newly made, as well as the surface decoration of another door." width="100%" class="essay-image" >}}

 With space becoming more scarce even these were soon replaced by high-density flats and other concrete boxes.
 The vernacular courtyard house became a thing of the past for